UA-ResearchComputing-HPC/hpc-documentation/docs/resources/compute_resources/index.md

 Below is a list of the node types and physical hardware that are available on each of our three clusters.
 These can be used as a reference when submitting jobs to the system to ensure you are targeting the correct machines and getting the computational resources you need.

+!!! tip "Requesting resources in jobs"
+    For information on the specifics of requesting the compute resources detailed below, see our [Batch Jobs](../../running_jobs/batch_jobs/batch_directives/), [Interactive Jobs](../../running_jobs/interactive_jobs/#the-interactive-command), and/or [Open OnDemand Jobs](../../running_jobs/open_on_demand/#interactive-graphical-applications) guides.

 **Node Types**

 |Node Type|Description|